 “Lalande was once placed at dinner between Madame de Staël and Madame Récamier.
 ‘How lucky I am,’ exclaimed Lalande, ‘here I am seated between wit and beauty’ ‘and without possessing either the one or the other,’ added Madame de Staël.”

-There was also number 610 titled “Loss of an Arm” related to the famous British Admiral Horatio Nelson.
+There was also number 610 titled “Loss of an Arm” and related to the famous British Admiral Horatio Nelson.

 “When Nelson visited the Royal Naval Hospital at Yarmouth after the battle of Copenhagen, he went round the wards, stopped at every bed, and to every man said something kind and cheering.
 At length, he stopped opposite to a bed on which was lying a sailor who had lost his right arm close to the shoulder-joint, when the following short dialogue ensued: – Nelson – ‘Well!
 Jack, what’s the matter with you?’
 Sailor – ‘Lost my right arm, your honour.’
 Nelson paused, looked down at his empty sleeve, then at the sailor, and said playfully, ‘Well Jack, then you and I are spoiled for fishermen; cheer up, my brave fellow.'”